 In your opinion, how important is it that digital forensic techniques and tools are based on the scientific method?

 This scientific method is highly important, everything we do must be able to be replicated or reproduced by a third party.
 That may be a peer review by a colleague or cross-examination by an expert for the defence.
 Following a scientific approach in both software applications and contemporaneous notes on handling the media.
 We commonly refer to ACE-VR as our scientific method.
-We analyse, compare, evaluate, verify and report on the processes we use whether it is a simple conversion of a file format or making a conclusion to the content of the media.
+We analyze, compare, evaluate, verify and report on the processes we use whether it is a simple conversion of a file format or making a conclusion to the content of the media.
 Software like Amped FIVE makes this easier as they can produce reports of your actions and settings.

 What are the most important aspects of training and education for forensic image and video analysts?